-Officially, the term Harbor Country is a trademarked designation for the southwesterly portion of Berrien County, Michigan.
-Unofficially, it is a land sprinkled with charming hamlets, long stretches of beach, and friendly people.
-Harbor Country proper includes Michiana, Grand Beach, New Buffalo, Union Pier, Lakeside, Harbert, Sawyer and Three Oaks.
-Beginning at the Michigan state line, these tightly knit, yet individual communities encompass a stretch of about 15 miles north along Lake Michigan and 6 miles inland.
+Harbor Country® is located at the Southwest corner of Berrien County in Southwest Michigan.
+The trademarked geographic region encompasses the seven lakeshore towns of Michiana, Grand Beach, New Buffalo, Union Pier, Lakeside, Harbert, Sawyer, and slightly inland, Three Oaks.
+Beginning at the Michigan state line, these tightly knit communities cover a stretch of about 15 miles north along lake Michigan and 6 miles inland.

-The Village of Three Oaks boasts of a live performance theater, several galleries, eclectic shops, a distillery and a fine arts cinema.
-Between the Music in the Park, the children’s programming at the library, and ”3rd Saturday Gallery Walk”, there is always something to do!
-The Village hosts the largest Flag Day celebration in the nation.
-And start training now for the Three Oaks Spokes Club’s annual ”Apple Cider Century” bicycle event when more than 7,000 cyclists enjoy 100 miles of Harbor Country trails.
+The Village of Three Oaks is the arts and cultural center of Harbor Country with a live performance theater, fine arts cinema, art galleries, eclectic shops, and one of Michigan's largest organic distilleries.
+The Village hosts the largest Flag Day celebration in the nation and the state's largest bicycle event, the annual ”Apple Cider Century” which brings more than 5,000 cyclists to enjoy 100 miles of Harbor Country trails.

-The sleepy, hidden Village of Michiana, with its many charming log cabins, hugs the state line of Michigan and Indiana.
-The southernmost town of Harbor Country, it is the summer residence for a number of well-known Chicago celebrities and is best known for its quiet, relaxing cottage neighborhoods that lie within earshot of the Lake Michigan surf.
-The community’s developers honored the area’s first residents, the Indians, by using names such as Pokagon and Seminole for the village’s meandering roads.
+The Village of Michiana, with its many charming log cabins, hugs the state line of Michigan and Indiana.
+The southernmost town of Harbor Country, it is best known for its quiet, relaxing cottage neighborhoods that have served as summer residences for many Chicago celebrities and politicians.
 The most often heard question is‚ “What stop are you at?” referring to the old bus route stations that still dot Lake Shore Drive.
-With very few streetlights, and little traffic, Michiana beaches are the perfect place to star gaze.